macdao/ocds-guide-to-setting-up-mac/README.en.md

 ### Java

-There is no default JDK any more for new version of OS X, so you need to download and install it before you want to do some Java projects.
+There is no default JDK any more for new version of macOS, so you need to download and install it before you want to do some Java projects.

 Before brew-cask, we are used to download from: <https://developer.apple.com/downloads/>.
 But the drawback is that uninstall or upgrades take significant time.

 For JDK package, which is pkg format, there is no automatic way to uninstall it.

 But good news is brew-cask can do it for you: